clydexavier/Vsulib-MsTCM/Inventory Testing/INV-0010_inventory_testing_add_specs.md

 **Post-conditions:**

- - The equipment is saved and displayed
+ - The specs is saved and displayed